 —Kyra Davis Lurie, bestselling author of The Great Mann

-“Laura Leffler explores the dark side of ambition and envy and their powerful hold on an ever-fraught friendship, all while moving us through a plot that twists and turns as artfully as a painting.”
+“Laura Leffler explores the dark side of ambition [with] a plot that twists and turns as artfully as a painting.”

 —Nguyễn Phan Quế Ma, author of The Mountains Sing